 This is how it happened... in one of my gardens, I found a rather nondescript, nothing-in-particular Juniper (type of Conifer) growing in a rockery.

 As you can see - left - it had been somewhat swamped by the neighbouring Asters growing up through it.

 So the first job was to dig out some of the Asters, to give it breathing space.

 This left me with this - right - a rather ugly, scruffy, conifer with no style, no "form", no nothing really.

 The only thing you could say about it, is that it's green all year round.

-This is the back view, and I worked my way in at ground level, removing all the stems which were growing horizontally, too close to the ground.
+This is the back view (yes!
+They have a pool!), and I worked my way in at ground level, removing all the stems which were growing horizontally, because they were too close to the ground.